Gabriella-Bulgarelli/project3/README.md

 # project3
-Data Dashboard created for MEJO 487.
-Done in the style of Pitchfork.
+Kanye West Data Dashboard created for MEJO 487.
+Made to emulate the style of Pitchfork.